openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Conflict of Interest

-Any member of the CPC or Code of Conduct Team (CoC Team) who is involved in an incident must immediately inform the CoC Team of the conflict of interest and recuse themselves from the incident management process.
+Any member of Code of Conduct Team (CoC Team) who is involved in an incident must immediately inform the CoC Team of the conflict of interest and recuse themselves from the incident management process.

-## Reporting a violation
+## Reporting incidents

+Reporting incidents should be as simple and flexible as possible.
+All informationation necessary to report an incident should be available directly alongside the code of conduct itself.

 ## Enforcement